 After registering the domain name (prpAlliance.com) in February 2012, it took to another five month to launch a website a nonprofit patient advocacy organization.
 The mission of the PRP Alliance is to advocate for the timely and accurate diagnosis of pityriasis rubra pilaris (PRP), the implementation of more effective and accessible treatment options, and an increase in PRP-specific research.

-While the PRP Facebook Support Group didn’t immediately catch on in 2008, there were 120 members by November 2013.
+While the PRP Facebook Support Group didn’t immediately catch on in 2008, there were less than 120 members by November 2013.
 Over time, seasoned “Facebookers” began to understand and appreciate the opportunities afforded by Facebook technology.
 Today, membership continues to ebb and flow — but there is more flowing than ebbing.
 Each month an average of 30 new members join.
 In August 2021 membership had surpassed 2,600.

 Initially ia section within the PRP Alliance website, the PRP Survival Guide became a standalone website in May 2015, Today it offers members of the PRP global community an ever-increasing repository of PRP insights and experiences.